 - Rice cakes come in few different shapes.
 Get the thinly sliced ones for this recipe.
 Both Chinese or Korean brand are ok.
 You can find them in Asian supermarkets in the fridge isle.

 - Shaoxing wing is a Chinese rice wine.
 It’s pretty strong in flavor.
 It can be found in Chinese supermarket or Amazon.
-If you can’t find it, use dry sherry or sake.
+If you can’t find it, use sake.